aggy07/DistributedSystemsChatServer/README.md

 Run start.sh to start the chat service

+Compile.sh is added in the repository but it is not needed

 The ServerHostname/IP of the EC2 Instance is ec2-18-216-150-171.us-east-2.compute.amazonaws.com

 The port Number is 9017